quassy/elementary-apps/_posts/2015-01-19-Radio Tray.md

 published: true
 layout: app
 category: app
+created: 2015-01-19
+updated: 2015-04-28

 title: Radio Tray
+title_obvious: false
 generic: Indicator
 description: Radio Tray is an online radio streaming player that runs on a Linux system tray.
 Its goal is to have the minimum interface possible, making it very straightforward to use.
 license:

 authors:
   - name: Carlos Ribeiro
     url: "https://bitbucket.org/carlmig"